justicedemocrats/new-site/src/pages/nominate-pages/index.md

   [**here**](https://docs.google.com/document/d/1_EUuelRKCEycShqrguNZ3XO42y22F1qQ-ywFZ6RT0uU/edit?usp=sharing)**
   **and prepare your answers offline before submitting the form.
 Please be as complete as possible!
+stage0Explanation: >-
+  **SUBMIT A NOMINATION**

+  No single candidate can carry this movement for working-class Americans alone.
+  That’s why we’re recruiting candidates from districts all across the country who will take the courage of their convictions -- for a Green New Deal, Medicare for All, $15/hr minimum wage, racial justice, and so much more -- into the 2020 Democratic primary field, and give clear voice to so many working-class Americans who are demanding representation that will fight for them -- not corporate donors.

+  The days of political theatrics are over.
+We need bold fearless action, now.
+  It’s #OurTime.

+  * But we at Justice Democrats can’t find these candidates alone.
+We need your help.
+Along with your friends, family, co-workers, neighbors, former classmates, anyone you know to join and submit nominations here on an ongoing basis.
+You can submit nominations for:

+  * People you think will make great Justice Democrats, and also

+  * Districts where maybe you don’t know anyone but you think needs a Justice Democrat in the primary field.

+  Thanks for your time, your commitment, and continued support.
 stages:
   - display: both
     questions: